georgelam155/cunyopenmusic/fundamentals/meter.md

 Thus, we can combine these two designation types to form six types of standard meter in Western music:

-- simple duple (beats group into two, each beat divides into two equal parts)
+- simple duple (each measure consists of two pulses, each pulse divides into two equal parts)
-- simple triple (beats group into three, each beat divides into two equal parts)
+- simple triple (each measure consists of three pulses, each pulse divides into two equal parts)
-- simple quadruple (beats group into four, each beat divides into two equal parts)
+- simple quadruple (each measure consists of four pulses, each pulse divides into two equal parts)
-- compound duple (beats group into two, each beat divides into two equal parts)
+- compound duple (each measure consists of two pulses, each pulse divides into three equal parts)
-- compound triple (beats group into three, each beat divides into two equal parts)
+- compound triple (each measure consists of three pulses, each pulse divides into three equal parts)
-- compound quadruple (beats group into four, each beat divides into two equal parts)
+- compound quadruple (each measure consists of four pulses, each pulse divides into three equal parts)

 ### 1.34 Time Signatures: Top Number